-The document describes the Deployed Middleware Support Unit’s Operations Procedures i.e. the interaction with the EGI first line support and the interactions with the external software providers.
+The document describes the Deployed Middleware Support Unit’s Operations Procedures i.e. the interaction with the EGI first line support and the interactions with the external technology providers.
 The DMSU’s management was hampered by two task leaders resigning in the first half of the first project year, which delayed augmentation of its procedures.
 Therefore, the changes with respect to the predecessor document MS502 [R 4], described throughout this document are mostly in the stage of plans for the second year.

 DMSU Operation Workflow

-The Deployed Middleware support unit (DMSU) provides a dedicated second-line support function for the middleware technologies used in production in the EGI-InSPIRE infrastructure, receiving issues from the EGI first line support and working with the external software providers to resolve the issues (the third line support).
+The Deployed Middleware support unit (DMSU) provides a dedicated second-line support function for the middleware technologies used in production in the EGI-InSPIRE infrastructure, receiving issues from the EGI first line support and working with the external technology providers to resolve the issues (the third line support).
 Further, the DMSU interacts with the EGI Technology Coordination Board, TCB, in two ways: by providing feedback on the trends seen through the resolving of issues and by acting as a clarification and examination task force for the TCB looking into issues and worries not easily examined elsewhere.
 Further, DMSU liaise with the EGI COO and the NGI Operations Managers, to jointly assess the impact of issues on the production infrastructure and their severity.

 The issues handled by the DMSU are mainly middleware-issues, i.e. issues relating to limitations or bugs in the deployed middleware that can be solved either through configuration tweaks, alternative component installations or by fixing the actual bug in the middleware.

 The main rational and motivation of the creation of the DMSU is the shift from the EGEE-III project with project internal software development and expertise to a more sustainable setup with project external software development.
-This induces a need for a project internal software competence group enabling support of the deployed middleware, fixing of configuration issues and monitoring of the external software providers and their ability to deliver fixes.
+This induces a need for a project internal software competence group enabling support of the deployed middleware, fixing of configuration issues and monitoring of the external technology providers and their ability to deliver fixes.
 The DMSU enters naturally in the EGI-InSPIRE support workflow as a second-line support unit with specific expertise in the deployed software in the EGI-InSPIRE infrastructure.

-The definition of the procedures and the workflow has used the statistics from the EGEE GGUS system from 2009 to assess proper procedures based on the assumed load of tickets pr week.
+The definition of the procedures and the workflow has used the statistics from the EGEE GGUS system from 2009 to assess proper procedures based on the assumed load of tickets per week.
 Especially, the follow up scheme based on an ETA (estimated time of arrival) was introduced to keep the number of open tickets that need closer attention at the weekly meeting of the DMSU assigners (more details to follow) on a scale of 10 tickets.
 The gathering of statistics and further experience through the next year might drive recommendations to further changes to the workflow.

-It is assumed that the workflow and the procedures will be aligned with the use of ITIL (Information Technology Infrastructure Library) in the EGI-InSPIRE project as to be defined in the D3.1 deliverable due in M3.
-This will be further clarified in the next revision of this document due in M14.

-In the sections below, the interaction with first and third line as well as the TCB are clarified taking into account the different timescales of the interactions.
-However, first we define the grouping of the staff to clarify the organization of the task.
+In the sections below, the interaction with the first and third line support as well as the TCB are clarified taking into account the different timescales of the interactions.
+First we define the grouping of the staff to clarify the organization of the tasks.

 Introduction to tasks

 The overall team involved in the DMSU counts around 24 people on 5 different partners.
-To manage this team a hierarchal structure has been established.
+To manage this team a hierarchical structure has been established.
 The DMSU tasks can be divided into the following categories:

 Work Package Task management